MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/windowsdesktop.md

 1. Open **File Explorer**.
 1. Navigate to the **%temp%\DiagOutputDir\RdClientAutoTrace** folder.

-Below you will find different methods used to read the client logs:
+Below you will find different methods used to read the client logs.

 #### Event Viewer

 1. Navigate to the Start menu, Control Panel, System and Security, and select **view event logs** under "Windows Tools".
 1. Once the **Event Viewer** is open, click the Action tab at the top and select **Open Saved Log...**.
 1. Navigate to the **%temp%\DiagOutputDir\RdClientAutoTrace** folder and select the log file you want to view.
-1. The **Event Viewer** dialog box will open requesting a response to convert etl format to evtx format.
+1. The **Event Viewer** dialog box will open requesting a response to which it will convert etl format to evtx format.
 Select **Yes**.
 1. In the **Open Saved Log** dialog box, you have the options to rename the log file and add a description.
 Select **Ok**.
 1. The **Event Viewer** dialog box will open asking to overwrite the log file.
 Select **Yes**.
 This will not overwrite your original etl log file but create a copy in evtx format.